t3snake/knowledge-base/Mental Health/Puer Aeternus - Eternal Youth.md

 - **Reconnect with your body to anchor you in reality.** This helps to regulate your nervous system and diminish negative emotions.
 - **Move in the direction of your fears**, and put your talents and efforts in service of something greater.
 This helps you overcome built-up internal resistance to moving forward in life.

+# Part 3 (Membership)

+## Evidence Based Approach
+There is an overlap between ADHD and Puer, but ADHD does not completely map with Puer, Puer shows as ADHD, Avoidant attachment, C-PTSD and other issues.
+- Talk to professional
+- EQ -> self awareness, emotional regulation ...
+#todo

+## Classic Approach
+Individual has a concious mind and unconcious mind.
+The concious part gets thoughts we are aware of but also other thoughts that comes out of nowhere.
+This comes from the unconscious mind specifically from the archetype.
+Mind providing fantastical solutions to ordinary problems is an example of unwanted thought that comes from the puer archetype.

+There are lot of conflicts in the unconscius mind and only roughly 3/10 problems rise to the conscious mind.
+CBT mostly applies to the conscious mind.
+Yogis went deeper than mind and did not care about the unconscious mind.
+Purify mind completely by deleting ego, dont need to fix specific issues.

+There are 3 Layers:
+- Conscious
+- Unconscious / Archetype
+- Tattva (Quality) / Universe

+Tattva projects to unconscious and material.
+Unconscious projects to the conscious.

+Qualities of Puer:
+- Loss of potential
+- Very careful about time
+- narrowing of possibilities
+- Loathing general work

+(Shadow Work) Question to ask: where did you learn  ...
+- that time is limited?
+- that you cant afford to commit?
+- to loathe general work? -> here ADHD and parents might be the reason

+What puer really needs to do is substitute thinking with experience, get more data.
+Giving it your all (devastating) ---> Picking yourself up (wonderful).
+This might be reality but we just thinking about giving it your all and failing would be devastating and never see it through the end.
+Fear of the thing is more problematic than the actual thing.

+## Spiritual Approach

+- Puer has a big Ahamkara issue.
+I dont wanna travel the world, I wanna be a person that travels the world.
+I want to be in shape vs I want to be a person who is in shape.
+I want that, I am ... its all ego.
+If you lose ego, goodbye puer.

+- Puer has a big issue with time (Kaal?)
+Forever, how much time, ... is all issue with time.
+Unpleasantness is not just that but its unpleasantness forever which causes inaction.